Safeguarding and Child Protection

 At Bronte Girls’ Academy, we take safeguarding very seriously and all our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.

-The school works closely with the local Safeguarding Children’s Board and related safeguarding teams and takes full part in multi-agency training organised by them.
+The academy works closely with the local Safeguarding Children’s Board and related safeguarding teams and takes full part in multi-agency training organised by them.